Top of the page

 Phlebectomy (say "fluh-BEK-tuh-mee") is a procedure used to remove varicose veins.
 These are twisted and enlarged veins near the surface of the skin.
 The procedure is also called microphlebectomy, ambulatory phlebectomy, or stab avulsion.

 The procedure is usually done in your doctor's office.
-You will get medicine to make you relax or to numb the area.
+You will get medicine to numb the area.

 Your doctor will make several tiny cuts (incisions) in the skin.
 The varicose veins will be removed through the cuts.